Online gambling directory

 options for players.
 Consider how much the house would expect to

-gain by your playing Roulette for the same amount of time.
+gain by your playing roulette for the same amount of time.
 Roulette

 is a slightly slower paced game, with maybe a round every couple